 Born and raised in mainland China, Yang Huang came to the U.S. shortly after taking part in the 1989 Democracy Movement.
 She works as a computer engineer for U. C. Berkeley and as a writer by vocation.

 Huang has completed a novel The Good Son.
 She is revising her new novel: Oasis.
-The following are some of her published articles and novel excerpts.
+The following are selected essays, stories, and interviews.